Essential Use

 India Study Finds Standard Tests Miss Most PFAS in Ganga Sediments

-A new study reveals that standard testing misses over 99% of PFAS-related contamination in India's Ganges River, exposing a critical gap in national environmental monitoring.
-These findings are expected to accelerate the development of India's first dedicated PFAS regulatory framework, increasing compliance pressure on industrial and pharmaceutical manufacturing sites.
+A new study revealing that standard testing misses over 99% of PFAS contamination in India's Ganges River highlights a significant gap in national environmental monitoring and industrial oversight.
+This evidence is expected to accelerate the development of India's first dedicated PFAS regulatory framework, likely leading to stricter effluent standards and class-based restrictions for manufacturing sites.

 doi.orgIndiaIndia